progit/progit/de/04-git-server/01-chapter4.markdown

 <!--A second method is to create a single 'git' user on the machine, ask every user who is to have write access to send you an SSH public key, and add that key to the `~/.ssh/authorized_keys` file of your new 'git' user.
 At that point, everyone will be able to access that machine via the 'git' user.
 This doesn’t affect the commit data in any way — the SSH user you connect as doesn’t affect the commits you’ve recorded.-->

-Eine zweite Methode ist, einen einzigen 'git'-Benutzer auf der Maschine zu erstellen und jeden Benutzer, der Schreibzugriff haben soll, nach einem öffentliche SSH-Schlüssel zu fragen und diesen Schlüssel zu der `~/.ssh/authorized_keys`-Datei deines neuen 'git' Benutzers hinzuzufügen.
-Das beeinflusst die Commit-Daten in keiner Weise - der SSH-Benutzer, mit dem du dich verbindest, beeinflusst die von dir aufgezeichneten Commits nicht.
+Eine zweite Methode ist, einen einzigen ‚git‘-Benutzer auf der Maschine zu erstellen und jeden Benutzer, der Schreibzugriff haben soll, nach einem öffentliche SSH-Schlüssel zu fragen und diesen Schlüssel zu der `~/.ssh/authorized_keys`-Datei deines neuen ‚git‘ Benutzers hinzuzufügen.
+Das beeinflusst die Commit-Daten in keiner Weise – der SSH-Benutzer, mit dem du dich verbindest, beeinflusst die von dir aufgezeichneten Commits nicht.

 <!--Another way to do it is to have your SSH server authenticate from an LDAP server or some other centralized authentication source that you may already have set up.
 As long as each user can get shell access on the machine, any SSH authentication mechanism you can think of should work.-->